joshgrant/Center/README.md

 * AnyLogic
 * TwoBird

 What I found out was that apps some excelled in certain areas (organizing tasks) but failed hard at others (organizing information).
 Some were good at cross-referencing items but didn't have any way to track state.
-Essentially, what I wanted was the flexibility of software development mixed with the persistence of a database.
-The closest solution I found was macOS - the ability to organize many types of information as well as general automated tools (Hazel) got pretty far.
+Essentially, what I wanted was the flexibility of functional programming with the persistence of a database.
+The closest solution I found was macOS - it has the ability to organize many types of information and with  automated tools (Hazel) I got pretty far.
 However, macOS has weaknesses with hyperlinks and tasks.
 Personally, I don't want to use the Reminders app, but I'd rather create a file that represents a task that needs to be completed.
 The final problem (for me) with macOS is that applications diverge from the typical file structure and are too segmented.

 So, I created a huge document consolidating all of my research, examples, test projects, and requirements.
 Right now, it's 100,917 words long (but most of it isn't useful).
 I trimmed as much as I could to figure out what a useful app would be; this document is the main result.
 It's a rough draft, so feel free to edit anything or add clarifications.

 The next sections detail the building blocks of the app.
 The fundamental structure is a system, which is composed of stocks and flows.
-There are specialized cases of each of these types, as well as other concepts such as dimensions, states, and more, that I found necessary to actually create systems that are able to be simulated.
-Some concepts, such as notes, fill in a gap of information organizing.
-Events take on the role of task-management, and processes allow for something similar to Siri Shortcuts (meta-programming of a sort).
+There are specialized cases of each of these types, as well as other concepts such as dimensions, states, and more that I found necessary to actually create support the basic functionality.
+Notes fill in a gap of information organizing, events take on the role of task-management, and processes allow for something similar to Siri Shortcuts (meta-programming of a sort).
 Let's dive in!

-## What are systems?
+## What are Systems?

-Systems have a purpose, objective, or goal

-Systems can be connected to other systems
+There are quite a few books that talk about systems, one that I found to be useful was [Thinking in Systems](https://www.goodreads.com/book/show/3828902-thinking-in-systems) which gives a simple overview of the main concepts.
+It contains some authorship bias, but I think that the main content is worth the read.

+At the most fundamental, systems:
+* are defined by boundaries
-Systems are composed of stocks, flows, and feedback loops
+* are composed of stocks and flows

-Systems have inputs and outputs

-For some systems, input comes from "source" and output goes to "sink" which are just symbolic...

-"Source" is an infinite repository of material, a system can draw from it forever

-"Sink" is an infinite output, a system can send it output forever
+* consume input and produce output
+* contain a goal inherent in their design

+Systems can have arrangements of stocks and flows that create feedback loops.
+These loops either amplify or minimize disturbances to the system.
+These feedback loops are commonly known as reinforcing and balancing feedback loops.

+Systems can fail if they exhaust their own stocks or if they exhaust the stocks of the parent system.
+When a system enters a failure state, it doesn't contain the ability to return to dynamic equilibrium despite having enough resources.

+Systems can be connected to other systems in a hierarchy or a network of connections.
+Some systems are arranged in a way that allows for easy information processing, others are arranged for resource accumulation.
+The configuration of a system determines its behavior.
+This configuration is the real goal of the system, even if the stated goal of the system is otherwise.

 Some example systems:
-* Political systems
 * Businesses
 * Organisms
 * Information systems
-* Software & the internet
+* Software & networking
-* Economy
+* The economy
 * Intelligence
+* Politics

-### System Components
+## Fundamental Components

+The different system components for use in this app are listed here.
+These are really the atomic components because each of them is essential and indivisible.
+They are:
+* Stocks
+* Flows
+* Events
+* Conversions
-#### Dimensions
+* Dimensions

-Dimensions are simply an axis of measurement, like a number line

-A more complex system has more dimensions
+* Units

-#### Stocks
+### Stocks

-Stocks can be any quantity, measured or calculated

-The value of a stock falls on a number-line in a dimension of what it's measuring
+Stocks can be any quantity, measured or calculated.
+This quantity falls within a range along a dimension of measurement.
+The boundary of a system is defined by the minimum and maximum values that each stock can have.

-Larger stocks act as a time-delay buffer that gives a system stability and makes it less chaotic

-A system's boundaries are determined by setting the maximum and minimum stock values

 ![Dimensions](https://raw.githubusercontent.com/joshgrant/Center/master/README%20Images/Dimensions.png)

-#### States

-States are just named ranges (these are along the temperature dimension):

-For example, temperature can be
-* freezing
-    * -infinity ..< 0°C
-* cold
-    * 0°C ..< 15°C
-* mild
-    * 15°C ..< 24°C
-* hot
-    * 24°C ..< 32°C
-* sweltering
-   * 32°C ..< 45°C
-* fatal
-    * 45°C ..< +infinity

-Of course, states are just a useful abstraction and can be quite different from one user to another.

-It's valid for me to also name similar states:
-* solid
-    * -infinity ..< 0°C
-* liquid
-    * 0°C ..< 100°C
-* gas
-    * 100°C ..< +infinity (ignoring plasma)

-In essence, creating states is arbitrary.
-It's useful, however, because state changes can trigger events as well as give a more clear view into the system.

-#### Flows
-Flows simply transfer a certain amount from one stock to another

-Flows are triggered by events (for example time, the condition of a system, or external input)
+From _Thinking in Systems_:
+* Stocks are the present memory of the history changes of the flows of a system
+* Stocks act as delays, buffers, or shock absorbers for when the flows of a system change quickly
+* System momentum is determined by how quickly stocks fill and empty
+* Stock levels can influence the behavior of a system

+### Flows

+Flows transfer a certain amount of an input stock to an output stock.
+If these stocks aren't in the same dimension, a flow can convert the input stock to the output stock via a formula.
+Also flows can change quickly while stocks generally do not.

+Flows can be limited by a few conditions:
+* The flow rate (diameter of a pipe)
+* The input stock (no more water in hot water tank)
+* The output stock (the bathtub is full)

+Flows can also have delays as well as ramp-up and ramp-down conditions.
+For example, a flow might take 10 seconds to begin, 5 seconds to reach full force, and 5 seconds to shut off.

+### Events

+At the most basic, events monitor stocks level and trigger flows.
+Events are crucial to having a system operate semi-autonomously.
+However, it's important to note that events do not monitor flow states but only stock levels.
+Events use conditions to check the stock level whenever it changes and possibly trigger a flow.
+Some stocks that can be measured:
+* The current date
+* The uptime of the program
+* HealthKit data
+* Results from external sources (IFTTT, Zapier, Siri Shortcuts, etc)
+* The stock level of any system in the app

+Of course, events that trigger on a certain date should be synced with the iOS or Google calendar if necessary.

+### Goals

+The goal of a system really is the ideal values of each of the stocks in that system.
+Because certain systems can be state-machines, goals can also represent ideal states.
+When the user gives an ideal value to a stock, that stock can report its delta to its super-system which prioritizes returning that stock to an ideal value by triggering relevant flows.
+The more out-of-balance a stock is, the more quickly the balancing flows are triggered.
+How does a system know which flows to trigger?
+Each flow reports which stocks it takes from and which it gives to, and the super-system can activate the flows that bring the priority stock back into balance.

+When a super-system and a sub-system have conflicting goals, the sub-system defers to the super-system.
+Generally, if a sub-system doesn't work with the super-system, both systems become less efficient and the sub-system can enter a failure state.

+Goals can also be moving; by creating a stock with a goal that always exceeds its current level, it's possible to create a positive feedback loop that continues to gather resources.
+This will eventually cause system failure if left unchecked.

+Also, goals need to account for loss functions that increase when the self-corrective feedback loop increases.

+## Abstract Components

+Abstract components are parts of the system that don't necessarily exist but are emergent from system behavior.
+* Feedback loops
+* Source & Sink

+### Feedback Loops

+Feedback loops can only affect future behavior because there generally is always a delay between the triggering event and the actual resource transfer.

+Feedback loops can be two types:
+* Balancing
+* Reinforcing

+Feedback loops can also compete - generally a system exhibits behavior of the dominant feedback loop.
+A system can be in a state of dynamic equilibrium when it regularly alternates the dominant feedback loop.
+This is also known as a state of homeostasis.

+##### Balancing feedback loops

+Also known as negative feedback loops, balancing feedback loops resist changes to a system.
+They do this by trying to maintain a stock level at an absolute value.
+Every change to the stock level is minimized by trying to return to this absolute value.

+#### Reinforcing feedback loops.

+Also known as positive feedback loops, reinforcing feedback loops amplify changes to a system.
+The main mechanism is via setting an ideal stock level that is relative to the current stock level.
+In this loop, every change is amplified.
+Reinforcing feedback loops often cause state changes in the system that activate balancing feedback loops to keep the positive feedback loop in check.

+The doubling rate of a stock level is approximately `70/rate of growth` (from _Thinking in Systems_).

+### Source & Sink

+A source and a sink are essentially infinite stocks that any system can use.
+Input from a source and output to a sink are limitless.
+They are essential when creating systems from scratch.
+Otherwise, systems would have no way to "start" because no resources could exist.

+## Utility Components

+Utility components are small pieces of the puzzle that tie everything together.
+They are generally simple data structures that the user can create to describe whatever system they have in mind.

+### Condition

+A condition is just an equation that checks the value of a stock (and can also be used in search).
+This generally is in the form of basic operators: `>` `=` `<`.
+It takes an input and produces a `boolean` if the input satisfies the equation.
+Conditions are used most heavily with events to determine when the event should fire.

+Conditions can also be nested, i.e all sub-conditions must be true to satisfy the parent condition.
+Conditions also have

+#### Conversion

 Flows can use a conversion if types aren't interchangable (usually ratio-based)
 * For example, I can convert BTC to USD even though they aren't the same type